rubymonsters/ruby-for-beginners/source/15-bonus_2/03-private_methods.md

 private to me, and maybe they've been our family's best kept secret for generations.

 This is pretty much how objects work, too.
-The italian restaurant object exposes some stuff to the outer world (you), and keeps other things private.
+The Italian restaurant object exposes some stuff to the outer world (you), and keeps other things private.
 They'll let you order a pizza, and other things.
 But they won't tell you the exact ingredients of their tomato souce, or how they manage to make this damn